AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/index.md

 <a href="/devices/ayla-linux-agent/tutorials/add-red-button/">Add Red_button</a>
 </div>
 <div class="col-lg-9 col-md-7 col-sm-12">
-This tutorial shows you how to control a button with your version of the host application using a new property called Red_button.
+This tutorial shows you how to control a red button with your version of the host application using a new property called Red_button.
 </div>
 </div>